After all who were there are gone, what happens to history?

 Except, as is obvious, it’s not the voice of George Washington at all.
 It is a performer, reading from his writing.

-At Fort Necessity — the spot in Southwestern Pennsylvania’s forested hills where an early “world war” among the English, the French and Native Americans began — history feels fascinating, meticulously preserved . and distant.
+At Fort Necessity, the spot in Southwestern Pennsylvania’s forested hills where an early “world war” among the English, the French and Native Americans began, history feels fascinating, meticulously preserved — and distant.
 Washington is 220 years gone, and the last survivor of the war that began here died in the early 1840s.

 Last week, ceremonies marking the 75th anniversary of D-Day reminded us that an entire generation is fading from the world stage.
 But what happens to the collective perception of major historical events when all participants and firsthand witnesses pass from living memory, when none of our fellow humans can still answer the question: What was it like to be there?